Call for Abstracts

 Abstract Content

-The abstract should not be more than 250 words in the body text (background, methods, findings, and discussion and conclusion) and additionally include (max 50 words) a note on how this research aims to build bridges for health.
+The abstract should not be more than 250 words in the body text (background, methods, findings, and discussion and conclusion) and additionally include (max 50 words) a note on how this research aims to connects to or is relevant for the future of health psychology.
 The abstract should not include figures, tables, or references.
 Abbreviations should be kept to a minimum and defined at first use.
 Please note that we cannot publish abstracts of work that has previously been published in full elsewhere.
 Please mention funding information and/or conflicts of interest.

 Submission Title